Thing 9: Video Hangouts, conferencing, & Collaborate Ultra for education

-Thing 9 provides two options.
-Google Hangouts which is available to anyone with a computer and internet connection, and Collaborate Ultra which is a virtual classroom/meeting tool used by the University.
-Choose whichever tool you would prefer to explore (or both if you wish!), and follow the guidance below.i
+Google Hangouts or Zoom are popular multi-person video chat platforms mostly available to anyone with a computer and internet connection, and Collaborate Ultra is a virtual classroom/meeting tool used by the University.
+Choose whichever tool you would prefer to explore or something else if you wish!
+Does your institution use Microsoft Teams?
+Do your family and friends use Facebook video chat, FaceTime or another app?

 Google Hangouts is the unified text and video service provided by Google.
 You can send text messages and video chat/hangout with one or more people at a time, or choose to broadcast your video hangouts publicly so anyone can tune in and watch.